 How it's used

 For each of your ad campaigns, you'll choose network settings that tell Google where you'd like your ad to show.
-You can choose Google Search and Google Shopping, or the entire Search Network (including other Google search sites like Maps and search sites that partner with Google), just the Display Network, or all networks.
+You can choose Google Search and the Google Shopping tab, or the entire Search Network (including other Google search sites like Maps and search sites that partner with Google), just the Display Network, or all networks.